-The Group and Company incurred losses during the year and has net liabilities at the year ended 31 March 2020.
+The Group and Company incurred losses during the year and has net assets at the year ended March 31, 2021.

-As discussed in the Strategic Report, the Group and Company is in the early stages of developing its business focusing on drug candidates for the treatment of dry-eye, uveitis, ocular and chronic pain.
+The Group and Company is in the early stages of developing its business focusing on drug candidates for the treatment of dry-eye, uveitis, ocular and chronic pain.
 The Directors expect the Group and Company to incur further losses and to require significant capital expenditure in continuing towards the clinical stage for these candidates.
 The Group and Company has successfully secured additional investment funds to date.